0xPARC/0xparc-intro-book/src/kzg.typ

 == The setup

 Remember the notation $[n] := n dot g in E$ defined in @armor.
-To set up the KZG commitment scheme, a trusted party needs to pick a secret scalar $s in FF_q$ and publishes
+To set up the KZG commitment scheme, a trusted party needs to pick a secret scalar $s in FF_q$ and publish
 $ [s^0], [s^1], ..., [s^M] $
 for some large $M$, the maximum degree of a polynomial the scheme needs to support.
 This means anyone can evaluate $[P(s)]$ for any given polynomial $P$ of degree up to $M$.